Extending the Mann-Kendall test to allow for measurement uncertainty: Application

 \section{Application}

-We demonstrate the extended Mann-Kendall test by applying it to the blood donation data introduced in Section \ref{sec:intro}.
-We will limit the application to the first five years of the study (2001-2005) during which measurement uncertainty was of greater concern, given that the questionnaire was newly developed and amendments and uniform concepts definitions took place during those years \citep{janssen2015}.
+We demonstrate the practical use of the extended Mann-Kendall test by applying it to the blood donation data introduced in Section \ref{sec:intro}.
+We limit the application to the first five years of the study (2001-2005) during which measurement uncertainty was of greater concern \citep{janssen2015}.

-A dataset included in this report (number of donated platelet therapeutic units per 1000 inhabitants) was chosen for demonstrating the extended Mann-Kendall test in a combined version of it, namely using the Regional Kendall test for trend \citep{regional}.
-The Regional Kendall test for trend, in the same way as the Seasonal Kendall test for trend \citep{hirsch}, combines datasets across different regions in an overall test to decide upon the existence of a trend across these regions.
-If data are available over $m$ regions for the same time periods, the overall statistic, $S_r$ can be computed by :
+A subset of the data included in this report (number of donated platelet therapeutic units per 1000 inhabitants) was chosen for demonstrating the extended Mann-Kendall test in an adapted version, namely the Regional Kendall test for trend \citep{regional}.
+The Regional Kendall test for trend uses test results from individual regions in an overall test to decide upon the existence of a trend across these regions.
+It does so for combining trends in individual regions as the Seasonal Kendall test for trend does for different seasons \citep{hirsch}.
+If data are available over $m$ regions for the same time periods, the overall statistic, $S_r$ is computed as follows:

-where $S_L$ denotes the $S$ statistic calculated from the annual (or any period) data of the $L$'th region.
+where $S_L$ denotes the $S$ statistic calculated from the reported annual data of the $L$'th region.
 Its variance is the sum of the regional variances and the corrected score, $Z_r$ is computed as above (Equation \ref{eq:Z}).
-When the product of the number of regions and number of periods is more than 25 \citep{hirsch}, the distribution of $S_r$ can be approximated by a normal distribution, therefore $Z_r$ can be used for testing against trend.
+When the product of the number of regions and number of periods is larger than 25 \citep{hirsch}, the distribution of $S_r$ can be approximated by a normal distribution and $Z_r$ can be used for testing against trend.

 Table \ref{T3} presents the data, considering countries without missing values only.

 { }